fairybamboo/healthy-spine/README.md

 # healthy-spine
 welcome to healthy-spine!
 This project is for distributed software development course.
 Let's have fun there:-D.
+We are responsible for the development of WeChat mini program.

-At present,the roles of team members are:
+Team members are:
 ZoeyHU - Program manager,
 Filipe Pereira dos Santos - System Architect,
 Pedro Xavier Magalhães - Tester,